-On July 15, 2013, we effected a two-for-one stock split of our common stock (see Note 3 in the Notes to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the year ended December 31, 2014).
-All common stock and per share data in this CD&A for periods prior to this date have been adjusted retroactively to reflect the stock split.
+On July 15, 2013, we effected a two-for-one stock split of our Common Stock (see Note 3 in the Notes to the Consolidated Financial Statements contained in our Annual Report on Form 10-K for the year ended December 31, 2015).
+All Common Stock and per share data in this CD&A for periods prior to this date have been adjusted retroactively to reflect the stock split.

-Note: This chart shows the ELS stock price from January 2012 through January 2015.
+Note: This chart shows the ELS stock price from January 2013 through January 2016.

-Note: This chart shows ELS' annual dividend per share growth over the last five years.
+Note: This chart shows the Company's annual dividend per share growth over the last five years.

-Note: This chart shows ELS' annual Normalized FFO growth over the last five years.
+Note: This chart shows the Company's annual Normalized FFO growth over the last five years.

 General Philosophy.
 The Compensation Committee determines and approves the compensation of the Company's NEOs and guides the Company's overall philosophy towards the compensation of its employees.
 The Compensation Committee believes that the compensation of the Company's NEOs should be both competitive and based on individual and Company performance.
 The Compensation Committee believes that the compensation of the NEOs should reflect their success as a management team in attaining certain operational goals, which leads to the success of the Company and serves the best interests of its stockholders.
 The Compensation Committee consults with executive management regarding both executive and non-executive employee compensation plans and programs, including administering the Company's equity incentive plan.
-The Compensation Committee retained FPL Associates LP as its independent outside consulting firm to provide the Compensation and non-executive compensation for 2014.
-The Compensation Committee has the authority to replace FPL Associates LP as its independent outside compensation consultant or hire additional consultants at any time.
-FPL Associates LP does not provide any additional services to the Compensation Committee and does not provide any services to the Company other than those it provides to the Compensation.
+In 2014, the Compensation Committee retained FPL Associates LP as its independent outside consulting firm to provide the Compensation Committee with relevant data concerning the marketplace, the peer group, and an independent analysis and recommendation concerning executive compensation and non-executive compensation.
+The analysis was used in establishing executive compensation for 2014 and 2015.
+The Compensation Committee has the authority to re-engage FPL Associates LP as its independent outside compensation consultant or hire additional consultants at any time.
+FPL Associates LP did not provide any additional services to the Compensation Committee and did not provide any services to the Compensation Committee with respect to compensation.
 The ultimate determination of total compensation and the elements that comprise total compensation is made solely by our Compensation Committee.